Target annotation for nCoVDock2 (COVID-19 Docking Server 2.0)

 Main protease (Mpro, nsp5): It is also named as chymotrypsin-like protease (3CLpro).
 Mpro cleaves most of the sites in the polyproteins and the products are nonstructural proteins (nsps) which assemble into the replicase-transcriptase complex (RTC).
 The room-temperature X-ray structure of Mpro in complex with the approved drug, PF-07321332 (pdb code: 7SI9), is prepared and provide for small molecular docking.
 The protein structure is extracted and also provided for peptide and antibody docking.

 Nonstructural protein 6 (nsp6): No experimental structure currently available.
-Computational predicted structure downloaded from the Zhang’s lab in the University of Michigan and prepared for peptide or antibody docking (Zhang et al. 2020).
+Computational predicted structure downloaded from the Zhang’s lab in the University of Michigan and prepared for peptide or antibody docking (2).

 Nonstructural protein10 (nsp10): Nsp10 plays as a stimulator for the 3'-to-5' exoribonuclease and the 2'-O-methlytransferase activities of nsps 14 and 16, by forming nsp10/14 or nsp10/16 complex.
-Fragment based screening identified compounds bound to the interface of nsp10/14 and nsp10/16 (pdb code: 7ORR, 7ORU) (Kozielski et al. 2022).
+Fragment based screening identified compounds bound to the interface of nsp10/14 and nsp10/16 (pdb code: 7ORR, 7ORU) (5).
 Small molecule docking files are prepared for two sites, nsp10/14 interface and nsp10/16 interface, based on the structure of 7ORR and 7ORU.
-The unbound form of nsp10 (pdb code: 6ZPE) is also provide for peptide or antibody docking (Rogstam et al. 2020).
+The unbound form of nsp10 (pdb code: 6ZPE) is also provide for peptide or antibody docking (6).

 Nonstructural protein10/14 (nsp10/14): Nsp14 is a bifunctional enzyme composed of two major domains: the N terminal domain acting as 3’-5’ exoribonuclease (ExoN) and the C terminal domain acting as mRNA cap guanine-N7 methyltransferase (N7-MTase).
 The binding of nsp10 stabilizes the conformation of ExoN active site and stimulates the enzyme activity.
 Small molecule docking files for the ExoN site and the N7-MTase site are prepared based on the Cryo-EM structure of nsp10/14 in complex with RNA (pdb code: 7N0D).
-The complex structure of nsp10/14 and the protein structure of nsp14 extracted from 7MC5 are also provided for peptide and antibody docking.
+The chapso binding site in 7N0D is prepared for selection as well.
+The complex structure of nsp10/14 and the protein structure of nsp14 extracted from 7N0D are provided for peptide and antibody docking.

 Nonstructural protein16/10 (nsp16/10, 2'-O-methyltransferase): Nsp16 is a S-adenosylmethionine (SAM) dependent nucleoside-2’-O methyltransferase.
 It is only active with the binding of nsp10.
-The structure of nsp16/10 in complex with 7-methyl-GpppA (GTA), S-Adenosylmethionine (SAM), and 7-methyl-guanosine- 5'-triphosphate (MGP) was downloaded from the PDB database with code of 6WVN (Rosas-Lemus et al. 2020).
-As there are three ligands binding in different region of the protein, these sites are defined for small molecule docking as aforementioned and named as GTA_site, SAM_site and MGP_site on the sever.
+The structure of nsp16/10 in complex with 7-methyl-GpppA (GTA), S-Adenosylmethionine (SAM), and 7-methyl-guanosine- 5'-triphosphate (MGP) was downloaded from the PDB database with code of 6WVN (7).
+A structure of Nsp16/10 in complex with SAM, 6W4H, with better resolution is also downloaded.
+SAM_site is prepared for small molecule docking based on 6W4H.
+GTA_site and MGP_site are prepared based on 6WVN.
 The complex form of nsp16/10, and the single chain of nsp16, nsp10 are provided for peptide or antibody docking.

 Nonstructural protein15 (nsp15, Uridylate-specific endoribonuclease): Nsp15 is a uridylate-specific endoribonuclease and is considered to interfere the innate immune response.
 Recently, a FDA approved drug Tipiracil is found to bind in the active site of nsp15 and block the infection of SARS-CoV-2 in cell based assays.
-The complex structure of nsp15 with Tipiracil was downloaded from the PDB database with code of 7K1L (Kim et al. 2021).
+The complex structure of nsp15 with Tipiracil was downloaded from the PDB database with code of 7K1L (9).
 The target is prepared as aforementioned for small molecule docking.
-The monomer form (pdb code: 6VWW) (Kim et al. 2020a) and hexamer form (pdb code: 7N06) (Frazier et al. 2021) of nsp15 are also provided for peptide and antibody docking.
+The monomer form (pdb code: 6VWW) (10) and hexamer form (pdb code: 7N06) (11) of nsp15 are also provided for peptide and antibody docking.

-Open Reading Frame (ORF) 3A: The dimer form of accessory protein ORF3A was downloaded from the PDB database with the code of 7KJR and provided for peptide and antibody docking (Kern et al. 2021).
+Open Reading Frame (ORF) 3A: The dimer form of accessory protein ORF3A was downloaded from the PDB database with the code of 7KJR and provided for peptide and antibody docking (12).

-Open Reading Frame (ORF) 7A: The crystal structure of accessory protein ORF7A was downloaded from the PDB database with the code of 7CI3 (Zhou et al. 2021).
+Open Reading Frame (ORF) 7A: The crystal structure of accessory protein ORF7A was downloaded from the PDB database with the code of 7CI3 (13).
 The target is provided for peptide or antibody docking on the server.

 Open Reading Frame (ORF) 8: The crystal structure of accessory protein ORF8 was downloaded from the PDB database with the code of 7JX6 and provided for peptide and antibody docking.

-Open Reading Frame (ORF) 9B: The crystal structure of accessory protein ORF8 was downloaded from the PDB database with the code of 6Z4U and provided for peptide and antibody docking.
+Open Reading Frame (ORF) 9B: The crystal structure of accessory protein ORF9b was downloaded from the PDB database with the code of 6Z4U and provided for peptide and antibody docking.

 2. Structure proteins